aragon/protocol-factory/README.md

 - [ ] The deployment process completed with no errors
 - [ ] The factory contract was deployed by the deployment address
 - [ ] All the project's smart contracts are correctly verified on the reference block explorer of the target network.
-  -  [ ] This also includes contracts that aren't explicitly deployed (deployed on demand)
-- [ ] The output of the latest `deployment-*.log` file corresponds to the console output
+- [ ] The output of the latest `logs/deployment-<network>.log` file corresponds to the console output
+- [ ] A file called `artifacts/addresses.json` has been created, and the addresses match those logged to the screen
+- [ ] I have uploaded these two files to a shared location
+    - [ ] The rest of members confirm that the vlaues are correct
 - [ ] I have transferred the remaining funds of the deployment wallet to the address that originally funded it
   - `make refund`

+This concludes the deployment ceremony.

 ## Using the Factory for local tests